 Now that we are in the full swing of summer golf, many of you have accumulated an array of tournament results.
-It’s a great time to make sure you put them together in a nice format and send them out to college coaches.
+If you haven’t been updating the coaches on a regular basis, then it’s a great time to make sure you put them together in a nice format and send them out to college coaches.
 The results need to be easy for a coach to read and understand.
 Putting them in a chart or bullet point list is recommended.
-You need to include the date, tournament name, golf course, scores, finish and stats.
-Stats would include the par, yardage, slope and rating if available.
-A big majority of coaches will know the conditions and strength of field for many of the tournaments but if you are emailing coaches outside of your region they may not know them all.
+You need to include the date, tournament name, golf course, scores, finish, and stats.
+Stats would include the par, yardage, slope, and rating if available.
+A big majority of coaches will know the conditions and strength of the field for many of the tournaments but if you are emailing coaches outside of your region they may not know them all.

 If you need any assistance with developing your resume or contacting coaches please contact Recruit PKB College Recruiting Consultant Brandi Jackson at email@example.com.